 There was polite applause and a few handshakes as General Paulson returned to his seat.
 I flipped back through my notebook for my scribblings during the last meeting.
 I found my hand drawn charts showing the same upturn in charts, only these were about divorces, DUIs, suicides, and separations from the Air Force.
 Colonel Wozniak nudged my shoulder.
-"In my office, after this meeting, Eddie."
+"In my office, after this meeting, James."

 I walked into Colonel Wozniak's office as he was leaving.
 "The boss promised the left seat of a Learjet to Major General Clarkson, he's a British Royal Air Force commander working for the NATO component on base.
 I told him you would make that happen."

 "That's against Air Force regulations," I said.
 "I can't do that."

 "I thought we agreed we wouldn't let this happen," I said.
 "It isn't safe."

 "According to you it isn't safe," Wozniak said.
 "But who made you the final authority of what is, and what isn't safe?
 Everyone who knows you will acknowledge you are the smartest officer they have ever met.
 I certainly know that.
 But just because you are smart doesn't mean you are right.
 And, frankly, your self-righteous attitude can be a bit tiring after a while.
 You have your orders.